M-F-Tushar/Java-The-Complete-Reference/Chapter 3 - Data Types, Variables, and Arrays/README.md

 Value of var: 1
 Value of k: -1

-Exercise

-Use var to declare a double array and compute its sum.
+Exercise:Use var to declare a double array and compute its sum.

 8. A Few Words About Strings
 String is an object, not a primitive type.